louismathe/rails-farmland/README.md

 Submit a new pull request on branch' page on GitHub interface and wait for coworkers approval.

 When your PR has been approved, you can `git pull` the origin master and delete your old branch with `git sweep`.

-## Generate Seeds

-1. Create user as farmer
-2. Create farm
-3. Assign user to farm
-4. Create user as customer
-5. Create a product
-6. Assign product to farm
-7. Create an order with customer + product

 ## Roadmap